LYNNWOOD CAR AUTO ACCIDENT INJURY LAWYER ATTORNEY PAUL HANSON

-Attorney Hanson has 38+ years experience helping drivers and passengers injured in car/auto accidents not their fault.
+Attorney Hanson has 40+ years experience helping drivers and passengers injured in car or auto accidents not their fault.
 He is very effective in dealing and negotiating with auto insurance companies & their accident claims adjusters.
-Attorney Hanson and his very experienced paralegal team are able to get fair and prompt $ accident insurance claim settlements for injured clients.
+Attorney Hanson and his very experienced paralegal team are able to get fair and prompt accident insurance claim settlements for injured clients.
 They will work hard to obtain a fair insurance claim settlement for you.
 They will help you even the odds with the insurance companies.

 Do not try to handle your auto accident injury claim without a lawyer.
-Hiring an experienced car/auto accident attorney to help you with your auto accident injury insurance claim will always result in much better service, a much quicker claim settlement, and much more $ money in your hands from the insurance company.
+Hiring an experienced car or auto accident attorney to help you with your auto accident injury insurance claim will always result in much better service, a much quicker claim settlement, and much more money in your hands from the auto liability insurance company.
 And alot less aggravation for you.

 Attorney Hanson has received the highest lawyer ratings from the national lawyer rating services.
 An "AV-Preeminent" rating from Martindale-Hubbell and a "10-Superb" rating from Avvo.com.
-He is a former Lynnwood City Prosecutor.
+He is a former Lynnwood, WA City Prosecutor.
 He is very experienced,aggressive, affordable & conveniently located (right next to Alderwood Mall in Lynnwood).

 Contingency Attorney Fee only.
 If no insurance claim settlement obtained, then no attorney fee charged you(only case costs).
-Attorney fee charged ONLY if your auto insurance claim settles with the insurance company and you receive compensation $ money for your injuries.
+Attorney fee charged ONLY if your auto insurance claim settles with the auto liability insurance company and you receive compensation money for your injuries.

 Call Lynnwood Car / Auto Accident Injury Lawyer Attorney Paul Hanson for your free first consultation.
 Call 425-778-7339.

-If you are in a car/auto accident involving injuries or property damage, there are certain things you should follow.
-These actions will help you avoid future hassles with insurance claims adjusters and help you obtain fair $ compensation for your bodily injuries and property damages.
+If you are in a car or auto accident involving injuries or property damage, there are certain things you should follow.
+These actions will help you avoid future hassles with insurance claims adjusters and help you obtain fair compensation for your bodily injuries and property damages.